NaixGames/Polycosmos/README.md

 long game.

 Settings:
--Number of Pact of Punishments: tweak how high each pact of punishment starts, and so how many of this items are in the pool.
+- Number of Pact of Punishments: tweak how high each pact of punishment starts, and so how many of this items are in the pool.
--Value of filler items: tweak how much currency each filler item gives you.
+- Value of filler items: tweak how much currency each filler item gives you.
 Can use to turn off filler items

+Quality of Life:
+- Contractor have all upgrades available to buy from the start.

 # Requirements
 - Have Hades installed (duh!).
 Download what version you need of [ModImporter](https://github.com/SGG-Modding/ModImporter/releases/tag/1.5.2) and put modimporter.exe in your Hades/Content folder.